Updated: Dec 31, 2020

 (The view from Makapu'u Lookout)

 Day 3: Rent a car and check out the North Shore.
-You may want to leave Waikiki and stay in a hotel or Airbnb on the North shore for day 3/4.
+You may want to leave Waikiki and stay in a hotel on the North shore for day 3/4.
+Email me if you'd like to look into hotel options outside of Waikiki.

 From Waikiki you will want to put the Dole Pineapple Plantation into your GPS.
 The GSP will help you get on H1 out of Waikiki where you will take H2 to the North Shore.